ljgarcia/Deleteme/paper.md

 ## Schema conversion across validation approaches

-As part of our work, during the biohackathon we worked on identifying a common subset of ShEx that could be used as the basis for the generation of RDF data models documentation, which can later be converted to JSON schema, ShEx or SHACL.
+As part of our work, during the BioHackathon we worked on identifying a common subset of ShEx that could be used as the basis for the generation of RDF data models documentation, which can later be converted to JSON schema, ShEx or SHACL.
 Although full interoperability between those languages is not feasible, we consider that a subset language could be defined that could handle the most common cases [@Labra-Gayo2019].

 Through CD2H's [@noauthor_cd2h_nodate] Data Discovery Engine [@noauthor_ctsa_nodate] project, we previously developed a web-based tool called Schema Playground [@noauthor_ctsa_nodate-1] to facilitate the schema visualization, hosting and extension.
 It helps developers to publish their existing schemas as well as build new schemas by extending the existing ones.
 Schema Playground currently supports schema.org schemas defined in JSON-LD format and JSON-schema-based data validation.
 While JSON-schema is a good-fit for the underlying JSON-based data structure, ShEx and SHACL provide a more expressive way to describe validation rules when the underlying data are presented as triples.
 At the hackathon, we converted several JSON-Schema based validation rules to ShEx and performed the validation on the underlying data (e.g., dataset metadata).
 These exercises help us to identify the requirements to add support for ShEx in our BioThings schema playground.